-In order to encourage electrification and ensure that low-income renters don't bear the cost of increased cooling, the Partnership proposes the following recommendations for HUD to update PHA guidance:
+In order to encourage electrification and ensure that residents don't bear the cost of increased cooling, we propose the following recommendations for HUD to update PHA guidance:

-- 1. Require public housing authorities (PHAs) to provide energy efficient (EE) schedules to make it easier for housing providers to be credited for energy efficient equipment installation. - 2.
+- 1. Require PHAs to provide energy efficient schedules to make it easier for providers to get credit for energy efficient equipment installation. - 2.
 Require PHAs to provide allowances for the following energy efficient and renewable technologies to help incentivize their adoption: heat pumps for both space heating and water heating, induction cooktops, solar PV on rooftops or through community solar, and battery storage. - 3.
 Require all PHAs to provide allowances for air conditioning. - 4.
 Require PHAs to report their calculation methodology to HUD and make it accessible for the public to increase transparency and accountability in the UA process.

-1) Require public housing authorities (PHAs) to provide energy efficient (EE) schedules to make it easier for housing providers to be credited for energy efficient equipment installation.
+1) Require PHAs to provide energy efficient schedules to make it easier for providers to get credit for energy efficient equipment installation.

-Few public housing authorities in California have adopted EE schedules, although the option has existed since 2011.
+Few PHAs in California have adopted EE schedules, although the option has existed since 2011.
 Most PHAs have websites, and some publish their utility allowance schedules online.
-Out of 113 PHAs in California, 18 61 schedules were found online.
+Out of 113 PHAs in California,18 61 schedules were found online.
 Only one in five of the 61 PHAs provided EE schedules.
-Appendix 2 contains more information about the types of schedules and technologies included in the PHA schedules found online.
+Appendix 2 contains more information about the types of schedules and technologies included in PHA schedules found online.

-To calculate EE schedules, PHAs that use actual utility bill data would simply need to remove datapoints from less energy efficient housing stock, while PHAs that use an engineering model would add energy efficient features such as heat pumps, LED lighting, and ENERGY STAR® appliances.
+To calculate EE schedules, PHAs that use actual utility bill data would just need to remove data points from less energy efficient housing stock, while PHAs that use an engineering model would add energy efficient features such as heat pumps, LED lighting, Energy Star appliances.
 Since only 20% of California PHAs have adopted these schedules in the past ten years, HUD should require PHAs to issue these schedules.
-HUD could add this requirement to the next update of HUD guidelines for PHAs.
+HUD should add this requirement to the next update of HUD guidelines for PHAs.